Ear Infections

 Causes of Swimmer’s Ear

-Swimmer’s Ear is usually caused by excess water entering the ear canal, hence the name.
+Swimmer’s Ear is often caused by excess water entering the ear canal, hence the name.
 It can also occur when dirt, sand, or other debris gets trapped in the ear canal.
 Scratching the ear canal or cleaning it with a foreign object can also lead to infection, as can allergies, bony growths in the ear canal, bubble baths, soap, shampoo, excessive perspiration, and skin conditions such as eczema and psoriasis.

 Schedule your consultation